Food-to-go in London: what's new

 As summer launches hit, here is our take on the key trends we’re seeing in London right now.

 The rise of Korean food and Korean chicken in particular is a key theme, and what’s interesting is how the Korean chicken itself is feeding into a main ingredient for bowls as well as just being a standalone item.
 There’s a lot of opportunity here, and it still feels that no one has yet to really take hold of it anywhere in Europe.
-While chains such as Mmaah! are growing fast in Germany, it’s still more of a fast food rather than a bowl led concept for them – we’re seeing significant opportunity for development here. at the same time, sushi remains very much a focus, and if anything is gaining even greater presence in many food-to-go operators.
+There's some development of Korean chains, including Mmaah! in Germany and Bunsik in the UK, but this is more focused on Korean fast food rather than bowls and the broader range of Korean cuisine, where there is still a considerable opportunity for development in our mind.
+At the same time, sushi remains very much a focus, and if anything is gaining even greater presence in many food-to-go operators.

 As an island nation, it’s perhaps surprising that its role has largely been limited to sushi and poke up until now.
 But we’re seeing a lot more incursion into a broader range of menus – Coco di Mama for example now including this as one of its three new Mediterranean grain boxes as well as in its pasta range.